Whether it’s summer or winter, you would need to bring your best rain jacket with you if you are going camping, trekking or hiking outdoors.

 - Protective cap hood with adjustable pull string lock and Velcro sealing cuffs

-But at just $25, this could be the best men’s rain jacket that you can find in the inexpensive price range.
+But for under $30, this could be the best men’s rain jacket that you can find in the inexpensive price range.
 The best thing about this is not the price, though, but its ability to do its job properly.
 It is waterproof and will keep you dry from downpour.
 It is lightweight and easy to pack, making it the perfect rainwear during light trekking or backpacking.

 It also fits true to size.
 The drawstring is a handy device that allows the fit to be adjusted comfortably.